-Both techniques are an exceptional option to explore new horizons of expertise in martial arts and attain new skills in real-world combat.
+Both techniques are exceptional options for exploring new horizons of expertise in martial arts and attaining new skills in real-world combat.

 However, the fighting technique, experience levels, and the governing principles of both techniques are completely different.

 The major difference between BJJ and Krav Maga is that Krav Maga isn’t more of a martial art technique.
-It is a self-defense system that includes joint manipulations, deadly strikes as well as weapon training.
+It is a self-defense system that includes joint manipulations, deadly strikes, and weapon training.
 Krav Maga is not a sport but a combat technique, and so there is no competitive arena.

-Which one to choose- Krav Maga or BJJ?
+Which one should you choose- Krav Maga or BJJ?

 BJJ offers fighters the ability to spar.
 With BJJ, you can see how the techniques practically feel with resistance.

-While improving your fighting skill, the technique also develops your muscle memory, so you can create and retain new fighting techniques for longer.
+While improving your fighting skills, the technique also develops your muscle memory, so you can create and retain new fighting techniques for longer.

 On the other hand, Krav Maga is a more aggressive mode of combat that helps you deal with real-life attacks.
 If you think you can move to the aggressive side, you can always opt for Krav Maga.